From BR Bullpen

 Albers' high school baseball coach was his father.
 He was taken by the Milwaukee Brewers in the 12th round of the 2004 amateur draft but did not sign.
-Going on to Kentucky, he had a 4-6, 5.24 record as a freshman then was 3-3 with 7 saves and a 5.40 ERA as a sophomore in 2006.
+Going on to the University of Kentucky], he had a 4-6, 5.24 record as a freshman then was 3-3 with 7 saves and a 5.40 ERA as a sophomore in 2006.
 Back in the rotation in 2007, he went 6-5 with a 4.85 ERA.
 The senior had his best campaign in 2008 at 7-4, 2.40 with five saves and a .226 opponent average; he fanned 64 in 56 1/3 innings.
 That season, he was one of three Canadians on the Kentucky squad, alongside future first-rounder James Paxton and Albers' 2011 Team Canada teammate Chris Bisson.
-He was picked by the San Diego Padres in the tenth round of the 2008 amateur draft, one of 14 straight college players San Diego drafted that year.
+He was picked by the San Diego Padres in the 10th round of the 2008 amateur draft, one of 14 straight college players San Diego drafted that year.

 Albers was excellent for the 2008 AZL Padres - 7 innings, 3 hits, 1 unearned run, 7 strikeouts.
 His season ended early due to injury.
 He had Tommy John surgery then was released by San Diego in early 2010.
 Signing with the independent Les Capitales de Québec, he showed that he was still a top hurler, with a 3-0, 1.40 record in 40 games; he saved 17, fanned 59 in 57 2/3 IP and had a WHIP under 1.
 He tied former major leaguers Juan Padilla and Duaner Sanchez for second in the Canadian-American Association in saves, one behind leader Romas Hicks.
 He was named the league's All-Star relief pitcher.